RobertIonutF/veridion-job-app/reasoning.md

 # Reasoning and Approach

-# Preface: A.I and reasoning on it's own.
+# Preface: AI and reasoning on its own
-I've used A.I (more precisely GPT-5) but not to the extend of the now defined vibe-coding but from the perspective of a software engineer, where my understanding & knwoledge meant that I would be needed to solve this problem, the approach I took, was to use A.I & guide it torwards the end result, I would only get in where it stucks or the code seems to be problematic.
-My first approach was to save the requirments of the product (the P.R.D) and guide the A.I towards the end result.
-To that approach, I've also took the freedom to add tests (unit as well as integration tests) and also add a frontend with ejs and tailwind for ease of testing.
+I used AI (more precisely, GPT‑5) not for “vibe‑coding,” but as a focused assistant.
+My approach was to drive toward the product requirements as a software engineer: define clear goals, have the AI draft pieces, then step in wherever it got stuck or produced problematic code.
+I first saved the requirements (the brief in `meta/req.md`) and guided the AI to the end result.
+I also added tests (unit and integration) and a tiny EJS + Tailwind frontend for easier validation.

 # Steps
 1. Guide the A.I towards the product requirements.
 (Step in when needed, e.g: applying a different algorithm, concept, etc)